stevechainer/discord-bot/README.md

-This project is discord bot replying pong to user's ping.
+This project is a Discord bot that replies "pong" to a user's "ping."